kaifcoder/gemini_multipdf_chat/README.md

 ## Project Structure

-- `main.py`: Main application script.
+- `app.py`: Main application script.
-- `models/`: Directory for storing model-related files.
+- `.env`: file which will contain your environment variable.
-- `templates/`: HTML templates for the Streamlit app.
+- `requirements.txt`: Python packages required for working of the app.
 - `README.md`: Project documentation.

 ## Dependencies